4ozan/jobfa.st/README.md

-An opensource minimal chrome extension to help you get linkedln job postings posted in 1 munite interval and more
+I was not getting linkedln job postings that were listed in one munite interval so i created this extension and it works very well.